 Most business and website owners might not wish to get too involved in the more technical elements of SEO, but they all should have an appreciation of what constitutes good content.
 Sadly, much of the evidence suggests that many do not know, or if they do know, they choose not to pursue it.
 The result is poor content that does nothing to boost their brand or their rankings.

-We trust you are in the other category and want to ensure that the content which is produced on behalf of your business is not only something you are proud to put your name to but which also contributors to boosting your website’s position on Google and the other search engines.
+We trust you are in the other category and want to ensure that the content which is produced on behalf of your business is not only something you are proud to put your name to but which also contributes to boosting your website’s position on Google and the other search engines.
 If so, read on and we will outline 5 great techniques that will take your content to a higher level.

 Create Content Which Is More Targeted Towards Your Audience